 29. Summarize the financial instabilities of the colonies during the war years.

 30. Explain the significance of the battle at Saratoga in 1777 as a turning point in the Revolutionary War.

-31. Name the American traitor whose actions contributed to limited success for the British in the south.
+31. Name the American traitor whose actions ultimately contributed to reviving Americans’ commitment to victory.